guibyui/ecolect-full-application/README.md

-This is a new repo created to add the full Ecolect application after working on it using a different repo.
+This is a new repo created to add the full Ecolect application after working on it using the project-js repo.